LPARS/ansible-role-puppet-agent/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):

     puppet_variant: "openvox"

 The variant of the agent package to install.
 Choices include puppet or openvox.
 Defaults to `openvox`.